DIPlib/diplib.github.io/index.md

 The *DIPlib* project contains the following modules:

 - [*DIPlib*](/DIPlib.html), a C++ library for quantitative image analysis.
-It has been in development at Delft University of Technology in The Netherlands since 1995.
-The 3.0 release of *DIPlib* represents a complete rewrite in modern C++ of the library infrastructure, with most of the image processing and analysis algorithms ported from the previous version, and some of them improved significantly.
-Many of the improvements to *DIPlib* are a result of porting over concepts and ideas first implemented in *DIPimage*.

 - [*DIPimage*](/DIPimage.html), a MATLAB toolbox for quantitative image analysis, built on *DIPlib*.
 It is a mature toolbox, and offers much more than access to *DIPlib* from within MATLAB.
 It includes